FlorentLM/pytinybvh/README.md

     uv pip install .[visualise]
     ```

-If the process completes without errors, the `pytinybvh` module is now installed and ready to be used in your virtual environment.

 4. **Use in other projects:**
    From the virtual environment of your other project:

    ```bash
     uv pip install /path/to/pytinybvh
     ```